jwt-dotnet/jwt/README.md

                  })
             .AddJwt(options =>
                  {
-                     // secrets, required only for symmetric algorithms options.Keys = new[] { "GQDstcKsx0NHjPOuXOYg5MbeJ1XT0uFiwDVvVBrk" };
+                     // secrets, required only for symmetric algorithms, such as HMACSHA256Algorithm
+                     // options.Keys = new[] { "mySecret" };

                      // optionally; disable throwing an exception if JWT signature is invalid
                      // options.VerifySignature = false;